saskar1/screen-saver/README.md

 ## 4. Explaining js/screen-saver.js

-Then open up the `js/screen-saver.js` file in Sublime.
+Open up the `js/screen-saver.js` file in Sublime.
 It looks like this:

 ```js
 var width = 600;